michaelkotelnikov/rhacm-workshop/03.Observability/README.md

 observability-thanos-store-shard-2-0                       1/1     Running   2          2d1h

 <hub> $ oc get pods -n open-cluster-management-addon-observability

 NAME                                              READY   STATUS    RESTARTS   AGE endpoint-observability-operator-764b6c666-9s7nz   1/1     Running   0          2d1h
 metrics-collector-deployment-765946868-hmk5d      1/1     Running   0          2d1h
 ```

-Now, that all pods are running, in RHACM's dashboard, navigate to **Cluster Lifecycle** -> **Grafana (top right side)**.
+Now, that all pods are running, log into RHACM's dashboard and navigate to **Cluster Lifecycle** -> **Grafana (top right side)**.
 Make sure that the dashboards are available and graphs are present.

 ### 3.2 - Explore the default Grafana dashboards

 This part focuses on the default Grafana dashboards that come with RHACM.
-Each dashboard has its own characteristics and provides valueable information to the system administrator in the organization.
+Each dashboard has its own characteristics and provides valueable information to a system administrator in the organization.
 This section contains multiple tasks that require you to look for certain values in the default dashboards that come with `MCO`.

 - Find the maximum latency value for the `local-cluster` API server.
 - Find out how much % of `local-cluster`'s memory is utilized.